 Essentialism Creates a Greater Sense of Freedom

 Essentialists celebrate their right to choose—they know they have the power to be in complete control of their lives.
 They refuse to let someone else dictate their choices.
-It’s one of the best methods of reclaiming what many tired, overworked, and stressed professionals feel they’ve lost somewhere along the lines.
+It’s one of the best methods of reclaiming what many tired, overworked, and stressed professionals in society feel they’ve lost somewhere along the lines.
 If you feel this way, give essentialism a shot by starting small.

 There’s a couple of ways to do this: